mi-schi/php-code-checker/README.md

 ## Configuration

 The configuration is simple.
 Just look in the [default_configuration.json](data/default_configuration.json) for usage.
 Add an extra property to the `composer.json` in your project and overwrite the default configuration if you want.
+The `php-code-checker` comes with its own dependencies for `phpunit`, `phpcs` and so on.
+If you want to use another `phpunit`, you can define the `bin-dir` property and add `phpunit` in your composer requirements.
+If `php-code-checker` find `path/to/your/project/bin/phpunit` then this binary will be used.
+Otherwise your tests were executed with the `phpunit` version which comes with `php-code-checker`.

 ## Jenkins integration